 \subsection{Loss and Occlusion Handling}

-We supervise our network at three places, as visualized in Figure \ref{fig:shared_backbone}, first we supervise both image-level decoders directly using image-level labels.
-These labels generated by the process explained in Subsection ~\ref{subsection:data_generation}.
+We supervise our network at three places, as visualized in Fig.~\ref{fig:shared_backbone}.
+First we supervise both image-level decoders directly using image-level labels.
+These labels are generated by the process explained in Subsection ~\ref{subsection:data_generation}.
 Briefly, we obtain image labels by warping BEV labels to the image plane.
-Therefore, the image pipeline can learn the mapping between objects on the image plane and their projection on the BEV ground plane, see Figure \ref{fig:shared_backbone} for a illustration.
+Therefore, the image pipeline learns the mapping between objects on the image plane and their projection on the BEV ground plane, see Fig.~\ref{fig:shared_backbone} for an illustration.
 This lets the method produce results without dealing with height/depth estimation of objects, as for example done in \cite{philion2020lift}.
 The main supervision is done in the BEV, where we directly supervise the semantic HD-map and the dynamic objects.
-All three losses are formulated as pixel-wise segmentations with focal loss \cite{DBLP:journals/pami/LinGGHD20} where $\gamma = 2$ and $\alpha$ parameter, scaled according to the class frequency in the dataset.
+All three losses are formulated as pixel-wise segmentations with focal loss \cite{DBLP:journals/pami/LinGGHD20} where $\gamma = 2$ and $\alpha$ is scaled according to the class frequency in the dataset.

-For the BEV supervision occlusion handling is important, we already explained that we use FOV masks for the feature and heatmap warping.
-For the loss we further use an occlusion mask, since our network cannot estimate non visible regions, such as a region behind a house.
-To determine our occlusion mask we follow \cite{DBLP:conf/cvpr/RoddickC20} and estimate occlusions using a LIDAR.
+For BEV supervision, occlusion handling is important, we already explained that we use FOV masks for the feature and heatmap warping.
+In the training, we apply loss on all visible region.
+However, we down-weight the loss in occluded regions.
+Since we use video, it is possible for our network to estimate occluded regions in the reference frame if these regions are visible at least in one frame.
+We estimate occluded regions using LiDAR following the protocol in \cite{DBLP:conf/cvpr/RoddickC20}.
 Following their definition, a BEV point is considered non-occluded if at least one LIDAR ray passes through it.
-Due to the vertical opening angle of the LIDAR, this is only a necessary condition for occlusions and mainly considers high objects such as houses.
-Visibility mask and occlusion mask are used for both the training loss calculations as well as in evaluation, by not considering occluded points.
-However, we would like to highlight that no LIDAR is used to generate our BEV estimates.
+However, we would like to highlight that no LIDAR data is used to generate our BEV estimates.